temporal-sa/temporal-money-transfer-typescript/README.md

 Run API and Web UI (localhost:3000)
 - Requires nodemon and ts-node installed
 - Open VSCode: `Run -> Start Debugging`

+### Simulate a workflow error and recovery
+- In `./server/temporal/workflows.ts`, uncomment the line `// throw new Error('Something went wrong');`
+- Save the file, the workers will automatically restart with this change
+- Start a new transfer using the Money Transfer Web UI
+- View the workflow in the Temporal Server UI.
+You will see a "Workflow Task Failed" error
+- (note: If you run this in VSCode, the Money Transfer Web UI will not update from here on)
+- Re-comment the `throw new error` code
+- The workers will automatically restart and the workflow will proceed where it left off (view it as `Completed` in the Temporal Server UI)

 ### Configuration (optional if using local Temporal dev server)
 - `server/` contains `.env_example`.
 Copy it to `.env.development` and change settings to match your temporal installation.